 The isle of Angelsey is traversed by two bridges and a great hub of Welsh culture, with over three quarters of the island calling Welsh their native tongue.

-11. Conwy City and Castle
+10. Conwy City and Castle

-This small market town on the northern Welsh coast serves as one of the best places in Wales and the most popular.
 Visitors come here to take in the beautiful coastal landscape while in the comforts of the quaint town.
 The top attraction is of course the castle, another of Edward I’s great attempts to quell the unruly Welsh.